Tomorrow Girl in Bismarck Chapter Four. Where I drop the naming convention and everything goes right for Joss (in a way). aka Raised on Radio

 When a door gets closed, and then the door never existed and the house around that door never existed, there's always a new window.
 She realized, when thinking of the new window, that her plan had always been to be a sidekick for a while, and then eventually she would learn the ropes and she would establish herself as her own fantastic new superhero.
 Not that she didn't love being a sidekick, but she had dreams.
 She had visions.
 The only way to stop the soul-crushing guilt that she felt about letting everybody in the universe get killed was to focus solely on this new ideal.
 This new wondrous ideal that she had.
 She would be This Universe's first superhero.
 She would do it right this time.
 All that required of her was a crime to be committed.
 This was where some problems erupted.
 As she flew over, there really wasn't that much crime getting committed.
 She wondered why.
 It occurred to her, well, what she really needed was a super villain, someone to use her super powers on.

 So she did a general mental rundown of her powers.
-They involved being able to lift up approximately 1.5 tons, being able to set a match on fire with her eyes, and if at point blank range if someone shot at her, she'd die, but anything past five feet, six feet, you know, anything off, she'd live.
+They involved being able to lift up approximately 1.5 tons; being able to set a match on fire with her eyes; and if at point blank range someone shot at her, she'd die, but anything past five feet, six feet, you know, anything off, she'd live.
 She'd live.
 It would hurt, but she would live.
 All of that.
 Powers firmly established, parameters met, moving forward.
 One of her skills, and this was not a power that had anything to do with being part of a scientific experiment to clone the world's most powerful superheros, was a keen sense of awareness.
-Also, she was resistant to cold, that was another thing.
-She didn't realize how cold it was until she checked the thermometer and she figured out that's why nobody's committing crimes because it's just cold.
+Also, she was resistant to cold; that was another thing.
+She didn't realize how cold it was until she checked the thermometer and she figured out that's why nobody's committing crimes - because it's just cold.
 Crime is a summer activity.
 That's probably true.

 Yeah, that'd be great.
 But she was a superhero.
 Although she had a passing fancy of a super villain coming down and showing his power, and then she would come down, and she would say, "Stop!
 Vial villain."
 She knew she was just being selfish.